nelliewxs/final_pr/README.md

 ---

-## 📌 Description
+## 📌 Project Description

-Property Listing Manager is a Java-based console application that allows users to manage real estate listings for sale or rent.
+Property Listing Manager is a console-based Java application designed to manage real estate listings for sale or rent.
-The system supports adding, viewing, updating, and deleting properties such as houses and apartments.
+The system allows users to create, view, update, and delete property records such as houses and apartments.

+The project demonstrates core Object-Oriented Programming (OOP) concepts and provides a simple but functional data management system.

 ---

 ## 🎯 Objectives

-* Practice Object-Oriented Programming (OOP) concepts
+* Apply Object-Oriented Programming principles in a real project
-* Implement CRUD operations
+* Implement CRUD (Create, Read, Update, Delete) operations
-* Create a user-friendly CLI application
+* Build a user-friendly Command Line Interface (CLI)
-* Store and retrieve data from files
+* Store and retrieve data using file handling
 * Ensure input validation and error handling
+* Design a modular and maintainable system

 ---

 ## ✅ Project Requirements

+The following requirements are implemented in the project:

 1. Add new property
 2. View all properties